Minoo-YH/WeatherObserver/README.md

 # Weather Station Simulator

-This is a simple Java project for practicing the Observer design pattern.
+This project is a simple weather station simulator written in Java.

-The program simulates a weather station that runs in its own thread and changes the temperature randomly.
-When the temperature changes, all registered observers are notified.
+The purpose of the project is to practice the Observer design pattern.

-The project has three observers:
+The weather station runs in its own thread and changes the temperature randomly.
+When the temperature changes, the registered observers receive the new temperature.

-- Phone Display
+There are three observers in the program:
-- Window Display
+- PhoneDisplay
-- Weather Logger
+- WindowDisplay

-During the simulation, the Window Display observer is removed.
-After that, it does not receive any more temperature updates.
+- WeatherLogger

-## How to run
+During the simulation, one observer is removed to demonstrate that it no longer receives updates.

-Compile the Java files:
+## Running the program

-javac *.java
+Run the Main class to start the simulation.

-Run the program:
+## Technologies

-java Main
+- Java

-## Design Pattern
+- Observer Design Pattern

-This project uses the Observer design pattern.
+- Threads